 Newport County Legislators Forum

-For the first time since the Assembly began its 2014 session, Newport County's State House delegation will meet as a group with
+For the first time since the Assembly began its 2014 session, Newport County's State House delegation met as a group with the

 Advocacy 2014 for the 2014 Legislative Session

 - Open and accountable government: access to public records, open meetings, restoration of ethics committee jurisdiction over legislature.

 - Voting procedures and policies: early voting, voter id, removing master lever, improved voting machines

 - Good government: merit selection of judges, redistricting, reporting prisoners' addresses correctly